USA

 What documents will be made public?

 According to Trump's own announcement, his request calls for the release of "relevant grand jury witnesses."
-The grand jury transcripts, which include the arguments and evidence presented by the prosecution, are composed of an unknown number of anonymous citizens and are kept secret to protect victims and witnesses of the crime.
+The grand jury transcripts, which include the arguments and evidence presented by the prosecution, correspond to an unknown number of anonymous citizens and are kept secret to protect victims and witnesses of the crime.

 Cargando